srkndmr/CyberSecurityProjectsAndTasks/3-WindowsProjects/2-PowerShellCLI/README.md

 Get-Help Get-Process
 Detailed Information
-For more detailed information:
+For more detailed information:'''

-powershell
+'''powershell
 Copy code

-Get-Help Get-Process -Detailed
+Get-Help Get-Process -Detailed'''
 Examples
 To see usage examples: